Patty Schemel: 2001–present: Subsequent projects

 After overcoming her addiction, Schemel reunited with Love for Love's short-lived project Bastard, which included Veruca Salt's Louise Post on guitar and Gina Crosley of Rockit Girl.
 The group, though they recorded a few demos, disbanded shortly after.
 In 2002, Schemel served as a drummer for the experimental group Lucid Nation, and recorded drums for their album Tacoma Ballet (2002).
 The following year, Schemel, along with her brother Larry, subsequently served as key composers and performers on Courtney Love's debut solo album, America's Sweetheart (2004).
 She also recorded with Juliette Lewis's punk rock band Juliette and the Licks, with whom she played drums on their debut 6 song EP ...Like a Bolt of Lightning (2004).

 On March 18, 2010, Schemel appeared in bonus footage for the VH1 program Sober House with Dr. Drew discussing her addiction and sobriety.
 She also took part in the MusiCares MAP Fund benefit concert in 2010, which is focused on women's recovery from drug addiction to sobriety.

 In 2011, Schemel was the subject of the documentary film Hit So Hard, directed by P. David Ebersole, which chronicles her early life, time in Hole, overcoming substance abuse, and life after quitting Hole.
 The documentary includes interviews with the band, as well as home video footage recorded by Schemel, chronicling Hole's 1994–1995 Live Through This Tour.
 The film premiered in New York at The Museum of Modern Art in March 2011 as part of the New Directors/New Films Festival, reuniting the classic Hole line-up in the same room for the first time in thirteen years.
 Hit So Hard was also the Documentary Centerpiece at Outfest in Los Angeles in June 2011 and was released theatrically and on home video in 2012.
 In April 2012, Schemel joined former Hole bandmates Melissa Auf der Maur, Courtney Love, and Eric Erlandson for a reunion performance at the Public Assembly in Brooklyn, New York following a screening of Hit So Hard.

 In January 2013, Schemel joined the group Upset with Ali Koehler.
 The same year, she formed the garage rock band Death Valley Girls with her brother, Larry.

 Schemel published an autobiography, also titled Hit So Hard:A Memoir, in 2017 through Da Capo Press.
 The book was praised for its candor, honesty and humor.
 In dealing with topics such as fame, addiction, coming out and more.

 The following year, Schemel appeared as a drummer on Marissa Nadler's eighth studio album, For My Crimes (2018).
 In 2019 Patty recorded a record with Upset produced by Steven McDonald of Redd Kross.

+Personal life

+Schemel lives in Los Angeles with her partner, Stephanie Player, daughter of Nicolas Sidjakov.
+Schemel shares custody of her daughter.